-Possible Protective Orders that the University May Impose for Domestic Violence, Dating Violence, Sexual Assault or Stalking Offenses:
+Possible Protective Measures that the University May Impose for Domestic Violence, Dating Violence, Sexual Assault or Stalking Offenses:

-Possible protective orders that may be implemented include:
+Possible protective measures that to be implemented may include:

 - 1. Separation of alleged victim and respondent on campus; including but not limited to shared classes, residence halls, dining facilities, and public meeting areas. - 2.
-No-Contact order given as an interim/permanent measure to separate alleged victim and respondent. - 3.
-Forbidding the accused from communicating with the victim. - 4.
+No-Contact order given as an interim/permanent measure to separate alleged victim and respondent.

+- 3. Forbidding the accused from communicating with the victim. - 4.
 Security escorts around campus.